Acne Treatments in London.

 Acne usually gets better over a year or two, so the first line of treatment is to simply suppress the inflammation until the acne disappears naturally.
 Treatment might involve lotions or tablets such as antibiotics or hormone suppression in the form of a contraceptive pill (for females only).
-However, acne that is very disfiguring, scarring or long-standing is classed as severe, and requires stronger treatment in the form of isotretinoin (Roaccutane®).
-This drug offers a good chance of a cure for acne – see before and after slider.
+However, acne that is very disfiguring, scarring or long-standing is classed as severe, and requires stronger medication.
+We are able to prescribe a drug which offers a good chance of a cure for acne – see before and after slider.

 Our Acne Dermatologists at London’s Harley Street Dermatology Clinic can offer effective, specialist acne treatment to patients to help cure or control their disease.